Classes

 *Please visit the ‘Details’ tab to review our refund/cancellation policy.

-SKU: sum23_lumber Category:
+SKU: Lumber Making Category:

-Make a Wooden Hand Plane
+Wooden Hand Plane Making Workshop

 Note: this is a two-day workshop.
 The first session is to glue up plane bodies, the second to shape and tune them.